infinity0/adhoc-backup-scripts/README.md

 - if using upstream 1.3.1, you need to apply [r401][], [r406][]
 - if using debian 1.3.1-1, you need to apply [r401][], [r406][]
 - if using debian 1.3.1-2 or -3, you need to apply [r406][]
+- if using debian 1.3.1-4, you can use this with no further patches

 [r401]: http://rsnapshot.cvs.sourceforge.net/viewvc/rsnapshot/rsnapshot/rsnapshot-program.pl?r1=1.400&r2=1.401&view=patch
 [r406]: http://rsnapshot.cvs.sourceforge.net/viewvc/rsnapshot/rsnapshot/rsnapshot-program.pl?r1=1.405&r2=1.406&view=patch